aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 - [Aspose.Email for Java](https://releases.aspose.com/email/java/): Download and install the Aspose.Email for Java library.

-## Step 1: Creating an Email
+## Step 1: Creating an Email with a Large Attachment

-To get started, let's create a sample email with a large attachment.
+To get started, let's create a sample email that includes a large file.
 We'll use the Aspose.Email library to do this.
-Here's a simple Java code snippet:
+Below is the Java code you need:

 ```java
 // Import the required Aspose.Email classes